Steve Mumford – The Prayer, 2016, oil on linen, 121.9×152.4cm

 The War Rugs of Afghanistan

 Every time there is war in a region, the locals look for ways to ease their frustration in an effort to remain hopeful.
-Afghanistan has been at war for a long time and while most people are aware of the United States invasion in 2001, the Soviet Union had occupied the region in 1979.
-The Middle East region is renowned for its creative rug art and this trade was popular among the women.
+Afghanistan has been at war for a long time and while most people are aware of the United States invasion in 2001, the Soviet Union occupied the region in 1979.
+The Middle East region is renowned for its creative rug art, and this trade was popular among women.
 Up until the dawn of the 1980s, Afghanistan rug makers would dramatically alter the designs of the rugs.
 Instead of flowers, tanks, airplanes and rocket launchers would comprise the basic design of the rugs.
-Even though these new-age rug designs would be symbolic of hard and trying times, they would be among the richest art form as a result of war.
+Even though these new-age rug designs would be symbolic of hard and trying times, they would be among the richest art forms as a result of war.

 Conflict Kitchen: Cuban, Iranian, Afghan and Venezuelan takeouts, Pittsburgh, PA, USA

 About Conflict Kitchen

 Conflict Kitchen is a unique restaurant in Pittsburgh focusing on one nation at a time, serving dishes from countries with which the United States is currently in conflict.
 Each Conflict Kitchen version is amplified by profound events, performances, publications, and discussions that strive to expand the public’s engagement with the culture, politics, and issues that the country of focus deals with.

 Alighiero Boetti – Mapa del mundo (Map of the World), 1971-72, embroidery

 The story behind Boetti’s Maps of the World